 Space is notoriously dangerous and difficult to prepare for.
-As Richard Branson once pointed out when talking about his Virgin Atlantic project, it literally "is rocket science."
+As Richard Branson once pointed out when talking about his Virgin Galactic project, it literally "is rocket science."

 Sadly, humanity's desire to explore beyond Earth and to understand the universe has led to a few disasters throughout the storied history of space travel.